alexeyinkin/eb-1a/2-petition/README.md

 Apart from those practical concerns, there are spiritual ones.
 Any cheating plants a weakness in you.
-When I will run for the Senate,
+When I run for the Senate,
 I don't want a journalist working for the other party to be able to sink me on that.
 I don't want another episode
-which would get me embarrassed or secretive.
+that would get me embarrassed or secretive.

 #### 6. Scientific Articles

 This criterion was designed to judge the research done by true scientists.
-A research done in the natural course of one's career is radically different from research for the sheer purpose of publishing.
+Research done in the natural course of one's career is radically different from research for the sheer purpose of publishing.